tyleragreen/tyleragreen-site/_posts/2016-04-24-denvers-a-line-opens-with-fanfare.md

   <img src="http://i2.wp.com/www.tyleragreen.com/blog_files/2016-04-a-line/a_train_24.jpg?resize=676%2C448" alt="The inside of the commuter rail vehicle was immaculate!
 It had that new train smell.
 I was taken aback by the imbalanced seating and had to make sure we hadn't accidentally boarded a plane.
 The vehicles have a top speed of 79 MPH." data-recalc-dims="1" />

   <p class="wp-caption-text">
     The inside of the commuter rail vehicle was immaculate!
 It had that new train smell.
-I was taken aback by the imbalanced seating and had to make sure we hadn&#8217;t accidentally boarded a plane.
+I was taken aback by the imbalanced seating and had to make sure we hadn't accidentally boarded a plane.
 The vehicles have a top speed of 79 MPH.
   </p>
 </div>